Latex Mattress Reviews

 Latex mattress contain either all natural latex foam, a mix of natural latex with synthetic latex foam, or completely synthetic latex foams.
 Here’s how to recognize the labels commonly used to market these mattresses.

-Natural latex (also called NR latex, all-latex, pure latex, or organic latex) describes latex foams derived from the sap of rubber trees.
+Also called NR latex, all-latex, pure latex, or organic latex, these are latex foams derived from the sap of rubber trees.
 Organic all-latex mattresses contain 95% natural latex foams mixed with a small cure package to turn it into bedding material.
 Natural latex beds are eco-friendly, hypoallergenic and naturally resistant to dust mites, mold, and other bacteria.

-Synthetic latex (also called SBR latex) is created from petrochemicals to mimic the feel of latex foam.
+Also called SBR latex, this type of foam is created from petrochemicals to mimic the feel of latex foam.
 Natural latex mattresses are more expensive due to their natural properties.
 Synthetic latex provides a similar feel to natural latex at a much lower cost.
 Some latex mattresses are fully synthetic, or combine a mix of at least 30% natural latex with synthetic latex (known as latex hybrid or blended latex mattresses).

 Latex foams themselves come in two varieties: